KaivalyaD/KaivalyaD/README.md

 I like to program computers.
 - My choice is Linux and I am an Arch fan.
 - When at work, JavaScript.
 When at home, C and C++.
-- I like to learn.
-Currently, Vulkan.
+- I like to learn new technology.
+Currently, that is Vulkan.
 - My E-Mail: kaivalya.v.deshpande@gmail.com

 ## A Fun Unix Quote: